cap-js/ai/README.md

 ## Requirements and Setup

-To use the plugin in production scenarios you need an AI Core service binding.
+To use the plugin in production scenarios you need an [SAP AI Core](https://help.sap.com/docs/sap-ai-core) service binding.
 The plugin will automatically create resource groups per tenant in multi-tenancy scenarios and create an RPT-1 deployment in each for the recommendations feature.
 In single-tenant setups the plugin uses the 'default' resource group and creates an RPT-1 deployment as well if none exists.

 For single-tenant deployments you can change the resource group as follows: